 "Some of the things I'm looking at include housing on Māori land, housing affordability and the quality of housing," says Williams.
 Affordability was an issue pre-quakes.
+However, the demand for housing since the quakes has made both owning a home and renting almost impossible for low income families.

-However, the demand for tial red zone can't actually afford to buy anywhere else," she says.
+"People who have been paid out for homes that were in the residential red zone can't actually afford to buy anywhere else," she says.
 "This planning stage is focused on options that will ease those impediments.
 For example, what schemes can we develop that will help Ngāi Tahu whānau move into new homes, and what multi-housing developments. such as cluster housing or eco-housing, will provide affordable good quality living?"